Franklin Park Mall

 Franklin Park Mall is a super-regional shopping mall in Toledo, Ohio.
 It is anchored by Dillard's, JCPenney, Dick's Sporting Goods, and DSW.
-There are two vacant anchor stores formerly occupied by Macy's and Forever 21, both of which closed in early 2025.
+Currently, it is owned and managed by Pacific Retail Partners, and features over 130 retailers on its grounds, including Toledo, Ohio's only Apple Store.

 History

+Development

 Developed by The Rouse Company, the mall opened on July 22, 1971, occupying the former site of the Franklin Airport.
 The mall was built using the Syncon modular building subsystems for an estimated savings of $500,000.
 When the mall opened, its original anchor stores were Hudson's, J. C. Penney, and local department store Lamson Brothers.
 The mall comprised about 75 stores in 940,000 sqft of floor space, with the 294,000 sqft J. C. Penney anchor being one of the largest in the chain at the time.
 Mall concourses featured sunken courts before the entrance to each department store, skylights, and a mobile constructed by Alexander Calder in front of the Hudson's entrance.

 In 1974, Lamson Brothers went bankrupt and the store was replaced by Jacobson's of Jackson, Michigan.
 This store was the fourteenth in the Jacobson's chain.

+Late 20th Century

+In March of 1992, Franklin Park began a large expansion, and renovation project.
+This included cosmetic changes to the interior hallways, numerous new inline tenants, and a large 190,000 square foot Lion Store.
+The Lion Store officially opened for business on August 3, 1993.
+In 1998 the Lion Store was renamed Dillard's.